Description

 Symptoms of H. pylori Infection

 Symptoms can vary considerably.
-Many people carry the infection without any noticeable symptoms, which is why testing is important.
+Many people carry the infection without any noticeable symptoms, which is why testing is important even for mild or non-specific digestive complaints.
 When symptoms do occur, they may include:

 • A persistent burning or gnawing sensation in the stomach (heartburn)